Rode Heath

 Rode Heath is a small village in the civil parish of Odd Rode, near Alsager and within the unitary authority of Cheshire East and the ceremonial county of Cheshire, England.
 According to the 2001 census, Rode Heath had a population of 2,150.
 In the 2011 census the figure had dropped to 2,019 and a 2016 estimate put the population at 1,943.
 The village was previously two villages, Rode Heath and Thurlwood.
 Since extensive housing developments in Thurlwood the two are known simply as Rode Heath.

 The Trent and Mersey Canal runs through Rode Heath.
-The village has one pub (previously two until an incident caused the shutdown of the Royal Oak) a primary school, post office, a shop and takeaway.
+The village has one pub (with a second pub to re-open in April 2026), a primary school, post office, shop and Chinese takeaway.
 There are two churches: the Church of the Good Shepherd, one of the three churches that make up the Parish of Odd Rode, and the Rhema Mission Church (Rode Heath Chapel).
 Close by is Rode Hall, the gardens of which are a tourist attraction.
 The current owner of Rode Hall is Lady Wilbraham.

 The village has a number of gentle walks along the canal and through the countryside, popular with dog walkers.